Modified: July 12, 2012

 • How do I access previously purchased On-Demand Webinar content?

-• When you purchased your webinar content you were asked to create a User Name and Password, with those two items you can log in to access your purchased content by clicking on the button at the bottom of the Webinars page or by clicking here.
+• When you purchased your webinar content you were asked to create a Username and Password, with those two items you can log in to access your purchased content by clicking on the button at the bottom of the Webinars page or by clicking here.

 • Are there restrictions on how many times an On-Demand Webinar video may be viewed?

-• I can't remember my User Name and/or Password to access my On-Demand Content.
+• I can't remember my Username and/or Password to access my On-Demand content.
 How can I get access to my content?

-• If you have forgotten your User Name and/or Password you can request that they be e-mailed to the e-mail address that you provided at the time of registration from the Returning Users Page.
+• If you have forgotten your Username and/or Password you can request that they be e-mailed to the e-mail address that you provided at the time of registration from the Returning Users page.

 Seismic Design Review Workbook